We hope that your alltoment is trouble free, but

-may be problems.
-The following information is for guidance only.
-Perhaps
+accept there may be problems.
+The following information is for

-and keep our fields fully let and fully worked.
-In 2008 we obtained a
+lists and keep our fields fully let and fully worked.
+In 2008 we

-for new members.
+half for new members.
 This has been very successful, as many new

 the waiting list when a plot becomes available.

 remove an existing tenant.
 This is done with due process,

 few weeks or months.